 Show off the personality of your workplace by choosing the appropriate tone.
 Are you a hard-hitting newsroom in search of a practiced reporter?
 That’s how your job description should sound.
 Are you a hip, innovative agency looking for a quirky content creator?
 That voice should come across.

 When in doubt, you can also ask a writerly type who’s already on your staff to edit your job description.
-They’ll bring fresh eyes to the process, and can often complete a full revision in less time than it would take someone who’s not a professional writer.
+They’ll bring fresh eyes to the process and can often complete a full revision in less time than someone who’s not a professional writer.

-If you’re really in a jam, there are plenty of freelancers out there who specialize in this kind of task.
+If you’re really in a jam, there are plenty of freelance writing professionals out there who specialize in this kind of task.
 Who knows… if they do a fantastic job, they might be the perfect person to recruit for your company.

 Topics: